-A gift of the S. S. Kresge Foundation, this building houses the Department of Art and Art History and the Kresge Art Museum.
-Among its resources are lecture classrooms for art history and disciplinary studios for ceramics, drawing, graphic design, painting, photography, printmaking, and sculpture.
-Other resources housed within the Kresge Art Center include: a well-equipped woodshop, a professional lighting studio for documentation of artwork, two state-of-the-art digital labs, a visual resource library, an art store/café, and the Kresge Art Museum.
+A gift of the S. S. Kresge Foundation, this building houses the Department of Art and Art History.
+Among its resources are lecture classrooms for art history and disciplinary studios for ceramics, drawing, electronic art and intermedia, graphic design, painting, photography, printmaking, and sculpture.
+Other resources housed within the Kresge Art Center include: a woodshop, a professional lighting studio for documentation of artwork, two state-of-the-art digital labs, a visual resource library, and an art store/café.
 The Department of Art and Art History Gallery 101 and 114 provide additional exhibition space and feature rotating exhibits throughout the year.
 All gallery exhibits are open to the public.
-For additional information call 1-517-355-7610 or visit www.art.msu.edu.
+For additional information call 1-517-355-7610, e-mail art@msu.edu or visit www.art.msu.edu.